Hello lovely people! 🌸

 The best part?
 You don’t need hours of free time or a perfect setup.
 All you need is the willingness to begin.

+You don’t need an elaborate setup, but having a dedicated space for meditation can make the habit easier to maintain.
+Choose a quiet corner of your home and add elements that invite serenity.
 One of the biggest misconceptions about meditation is that it requires long, uninterrupted stretches of time.
 But here’s the truth: even one minute of mindfulness can make a difference.

 Start by setting aside just 60 seconds each day.
 Find a quiet spot—whether it’s your living room, your car, or even your office—and take a few deep breaths.
 Close your eyes, let your shoulders relax, and focus on the sensation of your breath moving in and out.